Martin Knight (author): Career

-In 1999 Hoolifan and The Naughty Ninetie were released; both books dealing with the culture of football hooliganism.
+In 1999 Hoolifan and The Naughty Nineties were released; both books dealing with the culture of football hooliganism.
 Knight was co-author with Martin King whose memoirs form the core of the books.
 Irvine Welsh provided the introduction to the latter book.
-As partners, Knight and King produced "On the Cobbles" the story of Jimmy Stockin a renowned gypsy prize fighter, "Ossie – King of The Bridge" – the autobiography of Chelsea footballing legend Peter Osgood and "Grass" covering the exploits of major drug smuggler and Howard Marks' cohort Phil Sparrowhawk.
+As partners, Knight and King produced "On the Cobbles" the story of Jimmy Stockin a gypsy prize fighter, "Ossie – King of The Bridge" – the autobiography of Chelsea footballer Peter Osgood and "Grass" covering the exploits of major drug smuggler and Howard Marks' cohort Phil Sparrowhawk.
 In 2010 a copy of "Ossie – King of the Bridge" (among other items) was buried beneath the new statue of Peter Osgood unveiled at Stamford Bridge.

 In 2000 Knight produced his first novel "Common People".
 In 2003 he collaborated with George Best on his final memoirs before his death, "Scoring at Half Time".
-In 2004 "The Real Mackay" was released being the autobiography of Spurs, Derby and Scotland footballer Dave Mackay.
-2006 saw the launch of "Battersea Girl" a partly fictionalised account of Knight's grandmother and an biography of Chelsea, Dundee and Aberdeen footballer Charlie Cooke.
+In 2004 "The Real Mackay" was released – the autobiography of Spurs, Derby and Scotland footballer Dave Mackay.
+2006 saw the launch of "Battersea Girl" a partly fictionalised account of Knight's grandmother and a biography of Chelsea, Dundee and Aberdeen footballer Charlie Cooke.

 In partnership with author John King, London Books was launched in 2006.
 King and Knight edited the company's first title "The Special Ones", a collection of memories and opinions of Chelsea fans and from 2007 books by vintage authors Gerald Kersh, James Curtis, Robert Westerby, Simon Blumenfeld, John Sommerfield and Alan Sillitoe were republished.
 In 2009 "Gypsy Joe: Bareknuckle Fighter and Professional Golfer" was selected by The Observer as their Sports Book of the Year.

 In 2010, We Are Not Manslaughterers dealing with the events surrounding the Epsom Riot of 1919 was released.